Joeski88/cosynightin/README.md

 - Initial heroku deployment returned an error message. (solution - I forgot to add the Procfile before initial deployment)

-- Wehn trying to add the filter models/view to the browser, the code was running without an error but the view didnt appear in the browser.
+- When trying to add the filter models/view to the browser, the code was running without an error but the view didnt appear in the browser.
 (Solution - I forgot to add the model to admin.py therefore it wasnt looking for it.)

+- Struggled to connect external database to app using sqlite db.

 ![Screenshot](documentation/bug_screenshots/)